initia-labs/OPinit/README.md

 1. A `challenger` deletes the invalid output root from the output oracle module.
 2. Both a `challenger` and a `proposer` make a governance proposal to update invalid operator addresses:
-    * The `challenger` make a governance proposal to change the `proposer` to another address if the `proposer` keeps submitting an invalid output root.
+    * The `challenger` makes a governance proposal to change the `proposer` to another address if the `proposer` keeps submitting an invalid output root.
-    * The `proposer` make a governance proposal to change the `challenger` to another address if the `challenger` keeps deleting a valid output root.
+    * The `proposer` makes a governance proposal to change the `challenger` to another address if the `challenger` keeps deleting a valid output root.
 3. L1 validators make a validity decision by running an L2 node with L2 state and data inputs.